szalouk/cs131_notes_dev/_chapters/images/resizing.md

 **Least-Energy Columns**

 What if we tried removing entire columns all at once then in order to avoid this issue?
 By removing entire columns, we can ensure that if we remove a pixel, then the entire column is removed, and we will no longer have this issue of pixels folding in on themselves.
 Pixels belonging to the same column of our original image will still share the same column in our new image.
 We see then that by using this method we will be able to retain a lot of the vertical structure, and will help us retain more geometric consistency and constraints in our new summarized image.
 To do so, we can calculate the total energy of all pixels in each column.
 Then, since we have $m$ rows, we can remove the $n - n'$ columns with the lowest total energy of all pixels in its column.
-In total, we remove $m x (n- n')$ pixels from our original image, arriving at a new $m x n'$ summarized image.
+In total, we remove $m \times (n- n')$ pixels from our original image, arriving at a new $m \times n'$ summarized image.

 <div class="fig figcenter fighighlight">
   <img src="https://i.imgur.com/yqWEZ0b.png">
-  <div class="figcaption">Result of removing $n - n'$ least-total-energy columns from original image (Courtesy of CS131 Lecture 11 Slides)</div>
+  <div class="figcaption">Result of removing $n - n'$ least-total-energy columns from original image</div>
 </div>

 This sounds like a great idea at first and we can see that this is a clear improvement from our previous methods of removing pixels.
 However, upon further inspection, we can see that this solution is not entirely perfect either.
 It introduces a lot of artifacts.
 For example, applying this method of removing least energy columns causes some geometries in the original image to lose its shape.
 For example, let's inspect the grey diagonal platform stretching across the bottom-side of our example image.
 The diagonal loses its shape using this method since entire columns making up the diagonal were removed without paying much attention to the diagonal's geometry.